 Sir Henry Brooke CMG (1936-2018)

-Executive Vice-President of the Commonwealth Magistrates’ and Judges’ Association and Former Lord Justice of Appeal and Vice-President of the Court of Appeal (Civil Division).
+Sir Henry was executive Vice-President of the Commonwealth Magistrates’ and Judges’ Association and Former Lord Justice of Appeal and Vice-President of the Court of Appeal (Civil Division).
 At different times Sir Henry chaired the Bar’s Race Relations Committee, the Judicial Studies Board’s advisory committee, which introduced racial awareness training for English magistrates and judges, and the Law Commission (the Government’s independent law reform advisory unit).
 He was also a member of the departmental committee involved in providing for the smooth implementation of the Human Rights Act and of the Court Service committee responsible for modernising the courts.

 As a judge Sir Henry travelled widely across the world to speak about human rights, penal reform, access to justice and equality issues.
 As a well as patron of PBI UK, he was also a trustee of the Prisoners of Conscience Appeal Fund, and a registered mediator.
 He was awarded the CMG in 2012 for his services to justice reform in Albania.